miku/creativejupyter/Slides.md

 # (3) Experiments

-Although notebooks are in a textual format (JSON), they are hard to version control, since there is some state associated with the execution.
+Although notebooks are in a textual format (JSON), they are **harder to version control**, since there is some state associated with the execution.

 ----

 # (3) Experiments

-There are tools to work around that, e.g. Notedown and Jupytext.
+There are tools to work around that, e.g. Notedown, Jupytext or nbstripout.

 * [Notedown](https://github.com/aaren/notedown), write markdown and convert to a notebook
 * [Jupytext](https://github.com/mwouts/jupytext), associate Markdown file with Notebook and sync them